Yuming408/ancestry/report.md

 |dna_visittrafficsubtype|0.0752522|	0.0464373|
 |regtenure|0.0437847|	0.0270191|

-From the model, we can see customer type and week difference ready are the most important features, which confirms with the previous finding.
+From the model, we can see customer type and week difference to activate the test are the most important features, which confirms with the previous finding.

 - *Recommendation*: